wavesplatform/docs.wavesplatform/docs/en/blockchain/token/readme.md

 * Sponsorship setup

-   The token issuer can enable sponsorship, that is, allow all users to pay a fee in this token (instead od WAVES) for Invoke Script transactions and Transfer transactions.
+   The token issuer can enable sponsorship, that is, allow all users to pay a fee in this token (instead of WAVES) for Invoke Script transactions and Transfer transactions.
 [More about sponsorship](/en/blockchain/waves-protocol/sponsored-fee)

    Enabling or disabling sponsorship can be done via a [Sponsor Fee transaction](/en/blockchain/transaction-type/sponsor-fee-transaction).